isomerpages/pa-corp/news-and-speeches/news/_posts/2024-10-07-post-PA’s corporate partners share a common goal to raise community partnership.md

 image: ""
 variant: markdown
 ---
-## PA’s Corporate Partners Share A Common Goal To Raise Community Partnership
+## PA’s corporate partners share a common goal to raise community partnership

 ***Project We Care unites collective efforts of corporates to co-champion community initiatives for meaningful causes.***